Agent Trial

 How are oruk rate limits and monthly quotas enforced?

-oruk meters by monthly call count per API key, not per second — calls reset on the 1st of each month UTC.
+oruk enforces two limits on keyed traffic: a monthly call quota per API key and a short-window request rate.
+Standard public tiers use per-minute windows; provisioned Enterprise keys can use custom per-minute or per-second windows.
+Monthly counters reset on the 1st of each month UTC.
 The MCP server shares the same quota; the public /v1/stories/feed, /health, and /v1/health endpoints don't count toward any quota and don't need a key at all.

 enterprise1,000,000+ Custom 100 Real-time